19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (b) be a body corporate capable of suing and being sued and having perpetual succession and a common seal; and

-(c) be called “The Subsidiary Management Corporation No. _____ — Strata Title Plan No.____” (the number to be specified being the number of the strata title plan).
+(c) be called “The Subsidiary Management Corporation No. ______ — Strata Title Plan No. ______” (the number to be specified being the number of the strata title plan).

 (2) After the creation of any limited common property, the management corporation shall retain its powers and duties in matters concerning common property.

-(3) The subsidiary management corporation shall have the same powers and duties as the management corporation with respect to any matter that relates solely to the limited common property designated for the exclusive benefit of all subsidiary proprietors comprising the subsidiary management corporation except the powers under section 34(1)(a), (3) and (5), sections 35, 37, 46 and 86 and Division 6 of this Part, and unless expressly otherwise provided, the provisions of this Part shall apply, with the necessary modifications, to subsidiary management corporations as they apply to management corporations.
+(3) The subsidiary management corporation shall have the same powers and duties as the management corporation with respect to any matter that relates solely to the limited common property designated for the exclusive benefit of all subsidiary proprietors comprising the subsidiary management corporation except the powers or duties under section 34(1)(a), (3) and (5), sections 35, 37, 46 and 86 and Division 6 of this Part, and unless expressly otherwise provided, the provisions of this Part shall apply, with the necessary modifications, to subsidiary management corporations as they apply to management corporations.

 (4) Without prejudice to the generality of subsection (3), the subsidiary management corporation shall —